Quantifying Light-assisted Collisions in Optical Tweezers Across the Hyperfine Spectrum

-Our experimental procedure [Fig.~\ref{fig:experiment_diagram}(a)] uses a $1 \! \times \!3$ array of optical tweezers, each stochastically loaded with one $^{87}\mathrm{Rb}$ atom.
-An initial image discriminates the traps containing an atom, allowing us to post-select instances when exactly two atoms are loaded.
+Our experimental procedure [Fig.~\ref{fig:experiment_diagram}(a)] uses a $1 \! \times \!3$ array of optical tweezers generated with \SI{852}{\nm} light focused to a waist of $w_0$\SI{=700}{\nm}.
+Each tweezer is stochastically loaded with one $^{87}\mathrm{Rb}$ atom where an initial image allows us to post-select instances when exactly two atoms are loaded.
 The atoms are adiabatically merged into a single trap (see Appendix \ref{merge_appndx}) where the LAC pulse is applied for a variable duration.
 A $2 \!\! \rightarrow\!\!
-1$ pre-imaging pulse is then used to remove a single atom if both atoms survive the initial collision, in which case the remaining atom is cooled and detected through fluorescence imaging on an EMCCD camera.
+1$ pre-imaging pulse is then used to remove a single atom if both atoms survive the initial collision, in which case the remaining atom is cooled and detected through fluorescence imaging on a CCD camera.
 The occurrence (absence) of a $2 \!\! \rightarrow\!\!
 0$ loss event is therefore indicated by the presence of zero (one) atoms in the final image.

-Optical tweezers are generated with \SI{852}{\nm} light focused to a waist of $w_0$\SI{=700}{\nm}.
-The LAC pulse is collimated to a waist of \SI{1.4}{\mm} and applied as a $\pi$-polarized running wave along the radial dimension of the tweezers with an intensity of $I\! = \!1.2 \times I_{\mathrm{sat}}^{\mathrm{D1}}$ for D1 and $I\! = \!1.3 \times I_{\mathrm{sat}}^{\mathrm{D2}}$ for D2, where $I_{\mathrm{sat}}^{\mathrm{D1}} \! = \!$ \SI{4.5}{\frac{mW}{cm^2}} and $I_{\mathrm{sat}}^{\mathrm{D2}} \!=$ \SI{2.5}{\frac{mW}{cm^2}} \cite{steck2001rubidium}.
-This intensity is chosen to saturate the two-body loss rate (see Appendix \ref{intensity}), while the beam geometry (see Appendix \ref{beam_geo}) is chosen to avoid polarization gradient cooling (PGC) or heating effects \cite{dalibard1989laser} that can significantly alter atomic density prior to a collision event.
-Atoms are cooled to an initial temperature of $T=$ \SI{29(2)}{\uK} (measured via release and recapture \cite{tuchendler2008energy}) and prepared in the $\ket{5^2 S_{1/2}, F \!=\!
-2}$ state prior to merging into a single trap at a depth of $U/h\!=$ \SI{10(1)}{MHz}.
-Collisional light is then applied in conjunction with near-resonant D1 or D2 repump light at $I \approx 0.1 I_{\mathrm{sat}}$ to prevent population accumulation in $F\!=\!1$.
+Atoms are loaded, imaged, and cooled to a temperature of $T=$ \SI{29(2)}{\uK} (measured via release and recapture \cite{tuchendler2008energy}) using $\sigma^+ \sigma^-$ polarization gradient cooling (PGC) red-detuned from the $F=2 \rightarrow F'=3$ transition, yielding the $|5^2 S_{1/2}, F \!=\!
+2 \rangle$ state assumed to be in an approximately uniform $m_F$ distribution \cite{dalibard1989laser}.
+After merging into a single trap at a depth of $U/h\!=$ \SI{10(1)}{MHz}, collisional light is applied in conjunction with near-resonant D1 or D2 repump light at $I \approx 0.1 I_{\mathrm{sat}}$ to prevent population accumulation in $F\!=\!1$.
+The LAC pulse is collimated to a waist of \SI{1.4}{\mm} and applied as a $\pi$-polarized running wave along the radial dimension of the tweezers with an intensity of $I\! = \!1.2 I_{\mathrm{sat}}^{\mathrm{D1}}$ for D1 and $I\! = \!1.3 I_{\mathrm{sat}}^{\mathrm{D2}}$ for D2, where $I_{\mathrm{sat}}^{\mathrm{D1}} \! = \!$ \SI{4.5}{\frac{mW}{cm^2}} and $I_{\mathrm{sat}}^{\mathrm{D2}} \!=$ \SI{2.5}{\frac{mW}{cm^2}} \cite{steck2001rubidium}.
+This intensity is chosen to saturate the two-body loss rate (see Appendix \ref{intensity}), while the beam geometry (see Appendix \ref{beam_geo}) is chosen to avoid polarization gradient cooling or heating effects that can significantly alter atomic density prior to a collision event.